 Our last evening aboard we dined in the Yacht Club dining room WOW… MSC really pulled out the stops not just for me but Nicole too.
 It just a shame that dining here comes with a price tag of a more expensive cabin.
 Nicole was again given her own menu and enjoyed her selection immensely Citrus salad, basil risotto, a lovely piece of Perch with lots of vegetables and the grand finale a huge slice of moist gluten free cake which she said could have been split into three and lasted all three nights.

-My deduction is that with a slightly higher ratio of crew to passenger MSC might work for us, but then the price would probably end up being more.
-They currently offer cruises at a very affordable price and this will cater for many.
+I believe that with a slightly higher ratio of crew to passenger MSC might work for us, but then the overall cruise price would probably end up being more to balance the additional staff.
+MSC currently offer cruises at a very affordable prices and this does seem to make them very popular.
 We would prefer to pay the little extra and know that we are getting the product we want.
 Yes you can get a better product with MSC but a cabin at the pointy end isn’t a location where we want to be.
 Our cabin on this cruise was forward but it seemed miles away from everything and we seemed to have missed seeing some of the spaces towards the aft.
 For example we never did find the F1 simulator.
 The positive about being near the front was to be able to hear the bow waves crashing underneath you with the balcony door open while at sea and we had an excellent view into the flying bridge.

 So to round it all off I will just finish by saying we still feel MSC isn’t for us as a couple but if we were travelling in a group it would be a serious consideration and we would never say no to a cruise which took us to an itinerary we wanted for a decent price.

-We don’t necessarily like the direction MSC are heading with some of their big new ships and noted that one of the designs we were shown had a very similar layout to RCI with a central avenue.
+We don’t necessarily agree with the direction MSC are heading with some of their big new ships and noted that one of the designs we were shown had a very similar layout to RCI with a central avenue.
 Maybe MSC can make it work better?
-Who knows and maybe after we have read some positive reviews from others it might tempt us to investigate?
+Who knows and maybe after we have read some positive reviews from others it might tempt us to investigate and we do have a weakness for new ships so I won’t totally write them off just yet.

 Finally, a big thanks to the cruise.co.uk for the giving us the chance to try MSC again, in particular the staff onboard with us(Rachael, Jane, Nick, Katie, Mindy, Millie, Pete, Lee, Sarah, Jo & Connie) for being such amazing hosts and making the whole experience a real treat.
 Thanks too to Steve & Victoria for their input and tireless work to try and ensure that we always got looked after properly.